Battle of Teruel: Aftermath

 The Battle of Teruel exhausted the resources of the Republican Army.
 The Spanish Republican Air Force could not replace the airplanes and arms that it had lost at the Battle of Teruel.
 On the other hand, the Nationalists concentrated the bulk of their forces in the east and prepared to drive through Aragon into Catalonia and the Levante.
-Franco had the edge on resupply, as the Nationalists now controlled the efficiently-run industrial might in the Basque Country.
+Franco had the edge on resupply, as the Nationalists now controlled the efficiently run industrial might in the Basque Country.
 The Republican government, however, had to leave the armament industry in Catalonia in the hands of the anarchists.
 One anarchist observer reported, "Notwithstanding lavish expenditures of money on this need, our industrial organization was not able to finish a single kind of rifle or machine gun or cannon...."
 Franco's retaking of Teruel was a bitter blow to the Republic after the high hopes that had been engendered by the city's capture.
 It also removed the last obstacle to Franco's breakthrough to the Mediterranean Sea.

-Franco wasted little time and began the Aragon Offensive on March 7, 1938.
-The Republic had withdrawn its best troops to replenish them after the loss of Teruel on February 22, and the Republicans, still reeling from the heavy losses at Teruel, offered little resistance.
+Franco wasted little time and began the Aragon Offensive on 7 March 1938.
+The Republic had withdrawn its best troops to replenish them after the loss of Teruel on 22 February, and the Republicans, still reeling from the heavy losses at Teruel, offered little resistance.
 The Nationalists rolled through Aragon, entered Catalonia and Valencia Province and reached the sea.
-By April 19, 1938, they controlled 60 km of coastline and so divided the Republic into two.
+By 19 April 1938, they controlled 60 km of coastline and so divided the Republic into two.

 Laurie Lee, a British poet and writer who, by his account, served in the International Brigade, summed up the Republican strategy of attacking Teruel: "The gift of Teruel at Christmas had become for the Republicans no more than a poisoned toy.
 It was meant to be the victory that would change the war; it was indeed the seal of defeat".

 Casualties

 Casualties from the Battle of Teruel are difficult to estimate.
 The Nationalist relief force lost about 14,000 dead, 16,000 wounded and 17,000 sick.
 In the original Teruel defensive force, including the garrison, casualties were about 9,500, nearly all of whom were dead or captured, which gives a total of 56,500 casualties for the Nationalists.
-It is very likely that the Republican casualties were 50% higher, or about 85,000.
 The Republicans lost a large number of prisoners.
-Round figures would be Nationalists 57,000 and Republicans 85,000, for a total of about 140,000.
+Round figures would be Nationalists 57,000 and Republicans 60,000, for a total of about 110,000.